IWantBe/TCTL-for-cross-load-fault-diagnosis/README.md

 For CWRU dataset（data_cwru）：The ReadData200.py is for sampling.
 The CNN_C.py is the model for cwru dataset.
 The mmd.py is used for domain alignment（MK-MMD） and the TCTL_cwru.py is for test model.

-I hope my code can help you, you can contact me if you have any questions！
+I hope my code proves helpful to you.
+Please feel free to reach out if you have any questions!

+Postscript：The reference work associated with this work is our previous MDPS at https://github.com/IWantBe/MDPS